dr-kd/jspos/README.md

-# jspos
+# jsPOS

-jspos is a Javascript port of [Mark Watson's FastTag Part of Speech Tagger](http://www.markwatson.com/opensource/) which was itself based on Eric Brill's trained rule set and English lexicon. jspos also includes a basic lexer that can be used to extract words and other tokens from text strings.
+jsPOS is a Javascript port of [Mark Watson's FastTag Part of Speech Tagger](http://www.markwatson.com/opensource/) which was itself based on Eric Brill's trained rule set and English lexicon. jsPOS also includes a basic lexer that can be used to extract words and other tokens from text strings.

 ## FILES